TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/02_lesson/lesson.md

     * Display the Do Now on the board.
     * Students use the `__init__` method and explore how to initialize new objects with one or more arguments.
 2. **Lesson**
-	* Discuss the Do Now
+	* Discuss the Do Now.
-		* Ask the students what the name of the class is.
-(Pet)
+		* Ask students what the name of the class is.
-		* Ask the students where the code is instantiated.
+		* Ask students where the code is instantiated.
 		* **`__init__`**:
 			* Ask students what they think the `__init__`  does
 			* `__init__` is a special function that is called when the class is first initialized.